 2B.
 Marko Jaketič b.
 1794, died at the age of 73 in Vinica.

 Marko Jaketič [1A] m.
-1802 to his second wife Ane Žunič but did not have any children with her.
+1802 to his second wife Ane Žunič.
+They did not have any children.

 Marko Jaketič [1A] m. ca. 1806 to his third wife Ane Blažetič.
 Together they had 2 children: